Simple Tilings of Nilpotent Lie Groups: Nilpotent Lie Groups

 A celebrated theorem by Malcev explains that such rational Lie groups are precisely those admitting lattices:

 \begin{theorem}[Malcev's Correspondence, {\cite{mal1949class}}] A connected, simply connected, nilpotent Lie group $\GG$ is rational if and only if $\GG$ has a lattice. \end{theorem}

-Here, a \textit{(cocompact) lattice} of $\GG$ is a discrete subgroup $\Lambda$ for which $\GG/\Lambda$ is compact.
-The quotient of a connected, simply connected, nilpotent Lie group $\GG$ by a cocompact lattice $\Lambda$ is called a \textit{nilmanifold}.
-For example, it can be shown that the integer points $\HH(\ZZ)$ form a lattice in $\HH$.
-The nilmanifold $\HH/\HH(\ZZ)$ is called the \textit{Heisenberg manifold}.
+Here, a \term{(cocompact) lattice} of $\GG$ is a discrete subgroup $\Lambda$ for which $\GG/\Lambda$ is compact.
+The quotient of a connected, simply connected, nilpotent Lie group $\GG$ by a cocompact lattice $\Lambda$ is called a \term{nilmanifold}.
+For example, it can be shown that the integer points $\HH(\ZZ)$ of the Heisenberg group form a lattice in $\HH$.
+The nilmanifold $\HH/\HH(\ZZ)$ is called the \term{Heisenberg manifold}.

-Given a rational nilpotent Lie group $\GG$, we call a lattice \textit{integral} or an \textit{integer lattice} when the lattice has integral exponential coordinates.
+Given a rational nilpotent Lie group $\GG$, we call a lattice \term{integral} or an \term{integer lattice} when the lattice has integral exponential coordinates.
 Such a lattice always exists for a rational nilpotent Lie group, and we will denote any such lattice by $\GG(\ZZ)$.
-Similarly, the set of \textit{rational points} of $\GG$ will be denoted by $\GG(\QQ)$.
+Similarly, the set of \term{rational points} of $\GG$ will be denoted by $\GG(\QQ)$.
 This is the set of points whose coordinates are rational under exponential coordinates.